lvlrt/browserspear/README.md

 <pre>apt-get install npm && npm install websockets</pre>

 # Usage
-To start the command server, use the following command:
+- To start the command server, use the following command:
 <pre>node backend_server.js</pre>

-Inject the backdoor or serve backdoor.html and open it in a browser to test:
+- To test, inject the backdoor as a MitM, serve the file yourself or open http://<IP or URL of server>:1337/ in a browser
-<pre>python3 -m http.server</pre>

-Commands can be send by typing them in the backend_server.js-interface or doing a HTTP-call:
+- Commands can be send by typing them in the backend_server.js-interface or doing a HTTP-call:
 <pre>curl 'http://localhost:1337/exec?alert("muahahahaha")'</pre>

 # TODO & Roadmap